 I pick up a rotisserie chicken from our local co-op deli and have the kids pull the cooked chicken off, snacking as they go.
 It is easier for us to buy an already cooked chicken and pull the meat off rather than remembering to defrost and cook up a package of chicken breasts.

-I also use that same chicken to make up a batch of chicken noodle soup the next day.
+Then I use the leftover chicken and bones to make up a batch of chicken noodle soup the next day.
 Multi-tasking chicken.
 Or multi-use?
-Eh, whatever the term… the rotisserie chicken is a good buy.
+Eh, whatever the term… the rotisserie chicken is a good buy.\

 - 2 cup chopped chicken

 - 3/4 cup half and half or use cream or milk